jcheyer/aoc2021/README.md

 ## Day 12

-Cheated.... had the right idea with data structure but didn´t get the recursion right...
+Cheated.... had the right idea with data structure but didn't get the recursion right...
 Had to do some working besides AOC2021 so I took the work from https://github.com/pvainio/adventofcode/blob/main/2021/go/d12/main.go

 ## Day 13